Staff Profile

 Teaching

 As the course lead for BSc (Hons) Sport and Exercise Science, I predominately teach on that programme from 1st year to 3rd year undergraduate, in addition to our integrated master's programme.
-I teach physiology-specific modules but also research methods modules at undergraduate level.
-This includes the following modules:
+I teach on specialist modules aligned with exercise science and physiology at undergraduate level.
+Some of the modules include:

 In 2021, I achieved my Fellowship of the Higher Education Academy (FHEA) status.
-At postgraduate level, I currently supervise 3 PhDs and 1 MPhil.
+At postgraduate level, I currently supervise three PhD students.

 Research